AgeOfLearning/promises/README.md

 # Installation #
-This library can be installed via [NuGet Package](https://proget.aofl.com/feeds/AOFL-Unity/Promises).
+This library can be installed via [NuGet Package](https://www.nuget.org/packages/Promises/).

+# Unity Installation #
-To install in Unity, please use [uGet Package Manager](https://gitlab.aofl.com/UnityEngineers/uget-package-manager)
+To install in Unity, extract the NuGet package and import the included *.unitypackage.